-In order to safeguard and promote the provision of public transport in the borough we will seek to ensure that development contributes towards improvements to bus network infrastructure including access to bus stops, shelters, passenger seating, waiting areas, signage and timetable information.
+- makes provision for high quality facilities that promote cycle usage including changing rooms, showers, dryers and lockers; - is easy and safe to cycle through ('permeable'); and - contribute towards bridges and water crossings suitable for cycle use - In order to safeguard and promote the provision of public transport in the borough we will seek to ensure that development contributes towards improvements to bus network infrastructure including access to bus stops, shelters, passenger seating, waiting areas, signage and timetable information.
 Contributions will be sought where the demand for bus services generated by the development is likely to exceed existing capacity.
-Contributions may also be sought towards the improvement of other forms of public transport in major developments where appropriate.

-Where appropriate, development will also be required to provide for interchanging between different modes of transport including facilities to make interchange easy and convenient for all users and maintain passenger comfort.
+Contributions may also - be sought towards the improvement of other forms of public transport in major - Where appropriate, development will also be required to provide for interchanging between different modes of transport including facilities to make interchange easy and convenient for all users and maintain passenger

-2.3 Planning Policy Summary
+2.4 Planning Policy Summary